yuanqing/rdd/README.md

   current directory.

 Options:
-  -o, --open       Open the rendered Markdown file in your default web browser -p, --port PORT  Set the preferred port to serve the rendered file.
   -h, --help         Print this message.
+  -o, --open         Open the rendered Markdown file in your default
+                     web browser.
+  -p, --port [port]  Set the preferred port to serve the rendered file.
+  -v, --version      Print the version number.
 ```

 ## Installation